zebbra/neops-docs/README.md

 ## License

-Currently neops.io is released under a proprietary license, we have planned to release the core of neops.io under a copy left or noncommercial license.
+Currently neops.io is released under a proprietary license.

 ## Contributing

 At this time, we are not set up to handle contributions.
 However, we appreciate any ideas or inputs.
-Please don't hesitate to contact us via [neops.io](https://neops.io).
+Please don't hesitate to contact us via [e-mail](mailto:hello@neops.io).

 If you are a developer, you can also read our [private contribution guidelines](CONTRIBUTING.md) for details on our code of conduct.